TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

 # CICD
 You **implement** a (semi)automated software release process that matches the needs of the project context.
 # API
-For the CICD of the API I made 2 branches on GitHub on for development and a main.
-If something is pushed to the main branch, I set up GitHub actions to build, test and publish it.
+For the CICD of the API, I made 2 branches on GitHub one for development and one main branch.
+If something is pushed to the main branch, I've set up a GitHub action to build, test, and publish the app.

 ## Github Actions
 I made 2 files that GitHub action can use, the [main.yml](https://github.com/TjerkZ/s3-dreamcatcher-api/blob/master/.github/workflows/main.yml) First builds the app.
-This is the code you see under the build job. after that, it creates a docker image and pushes that to docker hub.
+This is the code you see under the build job. after that, it creates a docker image and pushes that to Docker hub.
 That part is under the publish job.

 ```yml
 name: .NET